KISRDevelopment/webdev-course/labman.md

 * The CSRF token is one mitigation strategy: the server generates a random token, hashes it, and stores it in the user's session (cookie).
 When recieving a request, the server hashes the token in the request and compares the hash with the value stored in the session.
 If the two values don't match, the request is rejected.
 This is why we need to generate a CSRF hidden field: so that the server can be sure that the request is valid.
 Note that this whole scheme depends on good encryption and on the browser not having access to the cookie.
 * By default `Flask-WTF` demands that a CSRF token is included with any form.

-5. Phew! that was quite a few digressions, but it is important to understand what the code does.
+5. Phew! those were quite a few digressions, but it is important to understand what the code does.
 Try to create a new presentation and make sure the validation still works.

 # Edit and Delete Operations